KarenLukianyAlmeida/rest-api-store-manager/README.md

 <details>
   <summary><strong>Tests</strong></summary><br />

-  > Para rodar todos os testes utilize o seguinte comando no terminal:
+  > To run all tests, use the following command in the terminal:
   >
   > ```bash
   > npm run test:mocha